tsatria03/CookyCraze/docks/readme.txt

 Welcome to Cooky Craze!
 In this game, you bake and sell cookies to earn coins, climb the ranks, and build the ultimate automated bakery.
-Start out clicking manually, then invest your coins into upgrades, unlock minigames, and automate your production until cookies are practically baking themselves.
+Start out clicking manually, then invest your coins into upgrades, unlock minigames like blackjack, the cooky flipper, and the slot machine, and automate your production until cookies are practically baking themselves.
 Every rank you reach brings a reward, and milestones along the way unlock powerful new features.
 Can you reach the highest rank and become the ultimate baker?
 Let's find out!

 Game features